ThingPulse/esp8266-spotify-remote/CONTRIBUTING.md

 If you made something really cool but won't spend the time to integrate it into this upstream project please still share it in your fork on GitHub.
 If you mention it in an issue we'll take a look at it anyway.

 ## Writing Documentation
-ThingPulse maintains documentation for its products at [https://github.com/thingpulse/docs/](https://github.com/thingpulse/docs/).
-If you contribute features for this project that require altering the respective product guide then we ask you to prepare a pull request with the necessary documentation changes as well.
+If you contribute features for this project that require altering the documentation in the README then please include those in your PR.

 ## Working with Git and GitHub